scalev-id/docs/src/introduction.md

 ## Support

-If you encounter any issues, please visit our developer forum at https://developers.scalev.com or contact our support team at tech@scalev.com.
+If you encounter any issues, please visit our developer forum at https://github.com/scalev-id/docs/discussions or contact our support team at tech@scalev.id.

 ---